martyna-nieckarz/Games-Engines-1-Assignment/README.md

 ## PROJECT DEVELOPMENT STAGE

 Unfortunately the project didn't come out exactly as intended due to lack of time.
-The final year project ended up taking up a lot more than than expected.
+The final year project ended up taking up a lot more time than than expected this semester.

 Here are the development stages: